leesk212/outofthebox.site/_posts/2020-09-08-[paper]Review_of_FortuneTeller.md

 # Abstract

 ```
-Abstract—The growing security threat of microarchitectural
-attacks underlines the importance of robust security sensors and
-detection mechanisms at the hardware level.
-While there are
-studies on runtime detection of cache attacks, a generic model to
-consider the broad range of existing and future attacks is missing.
-Unfortunately, previous approaches only consider either a single
-attack variant, e.g. Prime+Probe, or specific victim applications
-such as cryptographic implementations.
-Furthermore, the state-
-of-the art anomaly detection methods are based on coarse-grained
+Abstract—
+The growing security threat of microarchitectural attacks underlines the importance of robust security sensors and detection mechanisms at the hardware level.
+While there are studies on runtime detection of cache attacks, a generic model to consider the broad range of existing and future attacks is missing.Unfortunately, previous approaches only consider either a singleattack variant, e.g. Prime+Probe, or specific victim applications such as cryptographic implementations.
+Furthermore, the state-of-the art anomaly detection methods are based on coarse-grained
-statistical models, which are not successful to detect anomalies
-in a large-scale real world systems.
-Thanks to the memory capability of advanced Recurrent
-Neural Networks (RNNs) algorithms, both short and long term
-dependencies can be learned more accurately.
+statistical models, which are not successful to detect anomalies in a large-scale real world systems.
+Thanks to the memory capability of advanced Recurrent Neural Networks (RNNs) algorithms, both short and long term dependencies can be learned more accurately.
 Therefore, we
-propose FortuneTeller, which for the first time leverages the
-superiority of RNNs to learn complex execution patterns and
-detects unseen microarchitectural attacks in real world systems.
-FortuneTeller models benign workload pattern from a microar-
-chitectural standpoint in an unsupervised fashion, and then,
-it predicts how upcoming benign executions are supposed to
-behave.
-Potential attacks and malicious behaviors will be detected
-automatically, when there is a discrepancy between the predicted
-execution pattern and the runtime observation.
-We implement FortuneTeller based on the available hardware
-performance counters on Intel processors and it is trained with 10
-million samples obtained from benign applications.
-For the first
-time, the latest attacks such as Meltdown, Spectre, Rowhammer
-and Zombieload are detected with one trained model and without
-observing these attacks during the training.
-We show that
-FortuneTeller achieves the best false positive and false negative
-trade off compared to existing works under realistic workloads
-and target implementations with the highest F-score of 0.9970.
+propose FortuneTeller, which for the first time leverages the superiority of RNNs to learn complex execution patterns and detects unseen microarchitectural attacks in real world systems.
+FortuneTeller models benign workload pattern from a microar-chitectural standpoint in an unsupervised fashion, and then, it predicts how upcoming benign executions are supposed to behave.
+Potential attacks and malicious behaviors will be detected automatically, when there is a discrepancy between the predicted execution pattern and the runtime observation.
+We implement FortuneTeller based on the available hardware performance counters on Intel processors and it is trained with 10 million samples obtained from benign applications.
+For the first time, the latest attacks such as Meltdown, Spectre, Rowhammer and Zombieload are detected with one trained model and without observing these attacks during the training.
+We show that FortuneTeller achieves the best false positive and false negative trade off compared to existing works under realistic workloads and target implementations with the highest F-score of 0.9970.
 ```

 > * 증가되는 mircoachitectural attacks 에 대한 보안 위험은 "세밀한 보안 센서"와 "탐지 메카니즘"의 중요성을 강조한다.